DIGIEDUHACK-101: where and how to recruit participants?

 Tips and strategies to recruit participants for your event!

 Your plan is all bolted up, your challenge ready to roll out and your crew on the deck.
 You're about to publish your event pages and start recruiting your participants.
-But do you actually know who you want to take part in your DigiEduHack 2020 event?
+But do you actually know who you want to take part in your DigiEduHack event?
 Do you know where to recruit your participants and how?
-All the answers in this article.
+All the answers are in this article.

-Participants will give its ultimate flavour to your DigiEduHack event: they are the final touch, the closing human factor, the conclusive unknown element that can make your event a success or a failure.
+Participants will give their ultimate flavour to your DigiEduHack event: they are the final touch, the closing human factor, the conclusive unknown element that can make your event a success or a failure.
 Participants are not an audience: they play an active role in your DigiEduHack event.
-As a host, your recruitment strategy is as important as a good planning or an efficient event crew.
-If we simplify, you have three recruitment strategies: recruiting among your own ecosystem, recruiting at large or... do both..
+As a host, your recruitment strategy is as important as good planning or an efficient event crew.
+If we simplify, you have three recruitment strategies: recruiting among your own ecosystem, recruiting at large or... do both.

-he best recruiting networks?
+The best-recruiting networks?
 Your already-existing networks!